smol-ninja/dot-claude/commands/commit.md

 ### STEP 2: Parse arguments naturally

 Interpret $ARGUMENTS for commit hints and flags:
+- `--only-this` flag → stage and commit only changes from this chat session
 - `--short` flag → single-line commit only (no body)
 - `--push` flag → push to remote after committing
 - Commit type keywords (`feat`, `fix`, `docs`, etc.) → use that type